shashank2000/k8s-begone/README.md

 - knows what limits to place on each container image through a reinforcement loop

-But this is boiling the ocean
+But this is boiling the ocean - step 1 is to build a kubectl plugin that simply takes in natural language, and runs the appropriate command.
+It's that simple.

 Interpretability/latent saliency maps - https://arxiv.org/pdf/2210.13382.pdf